Peimou/OptionTools/README.md

 # OptionTools
-It is my personal python option tool in Python.
-Most of the codes are the summary of my homework at Columbia Engineering.
-I appreciate professors' effort which greatly help me sharpen my skills.
+It is my personal option tools in Python.
+Most of the codes are part of my homework at Columbia Engineering.
+I really appreciate professors' effort which greatly help me sharpen my skills.
+I picked some of the most frequently used codes and summarized them into this repo.

-## BStools
+## 1. BStools.py
-This file includes most frequently used function in BS world, including Greeks and implied Vol.
+This file includes most frequently used function in BS world, including calculations of Greeks and implied Vol.

-## LVM
+## 2. LVM.py
-This file includes some common local Volatilty functions.
-Currently, I only upload the code of Local Vol binomial tree.
-I will keep updating the Mckean SDE and particle method to this file.
+This file includes some local volatility models.
+Currently, I only uploaded the code of Local Vol binomial tree and its visualization.
+I will keep updating my work which will include Mckean SDE and particle method.